tarantool/doc/doc/book/admin/access_control.rst

 CRUD operations
 ***************

-In this example, 'testuser' gets privileges allowing them to :ref:`select data <index-box_data-operations>` from the 'writers' space:
+In this example, ``testuser`` gets privileges allowing them to :ref:`select data <index-box_data-operations>` from the 'writers' space:

 ..  code-block:: lua

     box.schema.user.grant('testuser','read','space','writers')

-In this example, 'testuser' is allowed to read and modify data in the 'books' space:
+In this example, ``testuser`` is allowed to read and modify data in the 'books' space:

 ..  code-block:: lua